Leading Others to Christ: How to Share the Story of God’s Love

 Personal Evangelism Tools

-Participating in the practice of personal evangelism doesn’t require anything more than an open heart and the Word of God, but there are a couple handy resources that can help you as create disciples who know how to grow in Christ and lead others to Him.
+Participating in the practice of personal evangelism doesn’t require anything more than an open heart and the Word of God, but there are a couple of handy resources that can help you as create disciples who know how to grow in Christ and lead others to Him.

-- 3 Circles: Life Conversion Guide – The gospel of Jesus Christ is the most profound reality of life, but sharing it with someone can be as simple as drawing three circles.
+- 3 Circles: Life Conversion Guide – The gospel of Jesus Christ is the most profound reality of life.
+Sharing it with someone can be as simple as drawing three circles.
 The Life Conversation Guide helps answer common questions in a simple, straightforward and yet powerful way.

 - The Roman Road to Salvation – A collection of verses in Paul’s Epistle to the Romans lays out the plan of salvation.
 When arranged in order, these verses provide a systematic way for newcomers to understand the message of salvation and God’s plan for us.

 Like you, missionaries serving through the North American Mission Board and who are supported by the Annie Armstrong Easter Offering (AAEO) are committed to leading others to Christ.
 AAEO provides financial support to train and resource missionaries in church planting and compassion ministries throughout the United States and Canada.